BradF-99/MrBones-SMSBot/README.md

 # MrBones-SMSBot
-A Twilio Programmable SMS "wrapper" for Mr Bones API.
+A simple Express app that sends Mr Bones responses to requests from the Twilio Programmable SMS API.

+## Requirements
+* Node 10+